nemo-omen/trainingmontage-astro/src/pages/posts/cs-basics-binary-conversion/index.md

 __Binary: 1000__

 Hopefully, you see how this is progressing.
-If not, go back to where I mentioned subtracting the largest power multiple you can from your base 10 number and then moving downward from there.
+If not, go back to where I mentioned subtracting the largest power multiple you can from your base-10 number and moving downward from there.
 Let's try a slightly larger number and work through it so it's plain to see how it works.

 ### 100<sub>2</sub>